wickino/MagicQuill/README.md

 ## Hardware Requirements

-- GPU is required to run MagicQuill
+- GPU is required to run MagicQuill. **Through our testing, we have confirmed that the model can run on GPUs with 8GB VRAM.**
-- Instant prompt guessing ("Draw&Guess") requires ~5GB VRAM
-- Image editing operations require ~12GB VRAM

-For users with limited GPU resources, please try our [Huggingface Demo](https://huggingface.co/spaces/AI4Editing/MagicQuill) or [Web Demo (Alipay Cloud)](http://magic.chenjunfeng.xyz/).
+For users with limited GPU resources, please try our [Huggingface Demo](https://huggingface.co/spaces/AI4Editing/MagicQuill).

 ##  Setup